EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/developing_by_yourself_java.md

    }
    ```

-2. Open the `DataController` class and add the following code for returning the queried battery history data through HTTP:
+2. Open the `DataController` class and add the following code for returning the queried battery history data through HTTP.

    ```
    @RequestMapping("/battery/tsdb/{id}")